Subterranean termites in the

 installing a subterranean termite bait/monitor system in the ground around the structure.
 The barrier method is

-forms what is known as a non-repellent treated zone.
-Why is that important?
-When a repellent pesticide is applied to
+TERMIDOR.
+Unlike a true repellent barrier, PREMISE forms what is known as a non-repellent treated zone.
+Why is

-the soil beneath the structure, the applicator has no way of knowing if the pesticide is spreading to the intended
+that important?
+When a repellent pesticide is applied to the soil beneath the structure, the applicator has no way of

-areas.
-Any imperfections (in application beneath the structure) can allow for termite entry; because the termites will
+structure) can allow for termite entry; because the termites will simply go around the repellent pesticide and find an

-simply go around the repellent pesticide and find an area that was not treated.
-With a non-repellent treated zone,
+area that was not treated.
+With a non-repellent treated zone, you can have the same application imperfections, but

-you can have the same application imperfections, but have entirely different results.
-Termites pass right through the
+have entirely different results.
+Termites pass right through the treated area (of the non-repellent PREMISE) never

-treated zone (of the non-repellent PREMISE) never knowing that they have travelled through it, come in contact with
+knowing that they have travelled through it, come in contact with the product and pass it on to other colony

-the product and pass it on to other colony members; thereby effecting the overall results of the application.
+members; thereby effecting the overall results of the application.

 Termite bait systems are designed to draw termites into the bait stations by initially placing a piece of wood